awsdocs/amazon-redshift-developer-guide/doc_source/ST_IsSimple-function.md

 # ST\_IsSimple<a name="ST_IsSimple-function"></a>

-ST\_IsSimple returns true if the input geometry is simple\.
+ST\_IsSimple returns true if the 2D projection of the input geometry is simple\.
 For more information about the definition of a simple geometry, see [Geometric simplicity](spatial-terminology.md#spatial-terminology-simplicity)\.

 ## Syntax<a name="ST_IsSimple-function-syntax"></a>